 Some of you may have been considering filing for divorce prior to the COVID-19 pandemic.
 Others may have been nudged in that direction after an extended stay-at-home order was issued.
-Regardless of how you got there, you all may be wondering whether or not you can still divorce right now.
+Regardless of how you got there, you all may be wondering whether you can still divorce right now.

-First, you can still get divorced in Maine right now.
-The courts are still accepting divorce complaints and they are still scheduling divorce hearings and child custody actions.
-As you can read in my previous blog titled, “I’ve been served with divorce papers: Now what?” http://rudman-winchell.whispering-breeze.linkswebhosting.com/ive-been-served-with-divorce-papers-now-what/, the standard procedure for a divorce or child custody action still holds true.
-One person will file the complaint, the other party will be served with the complaint, and after the appropriate documents have been filed with the court, the court will schedule either a case management conference or a status conference.
-Although the civil division of the sheriff’s office (serves the complaints) was briefly closed, divorce cases are still moving forward during the pandemic.
-That said, as to be expected, there is a bit of a delay as the pandemic (and our response) continues to evolve.
+As you can read in my previous blog titled, “I’ve Been Served with Divorce Papers, Now What?” the standard procedure for a divorce or child custody action still holds true.
+One person files the complaint.
+The other party will be served with the complaint.
+After the appropriate documents have been filed with the court, the court schedules either a case management or status conference.

-One thing that remains constant is the desire for the court to continue to move cases along and provide stability for families going through divorce and child custody matters.
-From March through June, the court was very limited in its ability to do anything with cases other than child protection and criminal matters.
-The good news for people going through this is that things have slowly started to resemble pre-COVID times.
+One thing that remains constant is the desire for the court to continue to move cases along to provide stability for families and child custody matters.
+From March through June, the court was limited in its ability to do anything with cases other than child protection and criminal matters.
+The good news is that things have slowly started to resemble pre-COVID times.
 Well, except for the masks and all.